 Harrison REMC is a member-owned electric cooperative headquartered in Corydon, Indiana.
 As a cooperative, Harrison REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 Harrison REMC will make a Wholesale Power Cost Adjustment to its retail rates as a result of changes in Hoosier Energy Inc.’s wholesale power costs to its member Rural Electric Membership Corporations (REMCs).
-This action will result in an expected decrease to member bills of $0.000562 per kWh ($0.56 per 1,000 kWh).
+This action will result in an expected increase to member bills of $0.001272 per kWh ($1.27 per 1,000 kWh).
 This change will… Continue reading.

 Hoosier Energy and Wabash Valley Power Association have entered into a 20-year purchase power agreement that will add 100 megawatts (MW) of energy from EDP Renewables’ Meadow Lake V wind farm for the benefit of rural electric cooperative members across the state.
 Meadow Lake Wind Farm, which consists of five operational sections that flank Interstate… Continue reading.

 Harrison REMC’s employees and directors work to keep your local cooperative in sound condition.
 Management and the REMC board consider the needs and expectations of the membership (reliable service at a reasonable price) while ensuring a skilled workforce is equipped with the necessary tools to perform duties in a safe and efficient manner.
 This past… Continue reading.